RESOURCES FOR USE DURING SCHOOL CLOSURE

 AR BOOKFINDER – See if a particular book has an Accelerated Reader (AR) test available.

-AR LOG-IN FOR STUDENTS – While at school, students may log-in to take an AR test here.
+AR LOG-IN FOR STUDENTS – While at school, students may log in to take an AR test here:

 AR LOG-IN FOR PARENTS – Renaissance Home Connect provides access to view a student’s Accelerated Reader (AR) activity.
 The site shows Overall Progress with the average percent correct, points, and average book level on all quizzes taken by either current marking period or by school year.
 It will not show all quizzes taken over multiple school years.
 Home Connect also shows the result of the last quiz taken.
 Parents and students can view “My Bookshelf” which displays the book covers of the quizzes taken as well as find more AR quizzes with AR BookFinder.
 Home Connect also allows parents to specify up to six email addresses to receive automatic updates on reading progress.
-To access: Log in use your student’s AR user name and password.

 GEOGRAPHY BEE PREPARATION (GEOBEE)